tresorit/ZeroKit-Realm-encrypted-tasks/ios/FromScratch.md

-# Start your E2EE iOS app from Scratch
+# Start your E2EE Realm iOS app from Scratch
 This tutorial walks you through how to integrate ZeroKit into your existing Realm iOS app.

 ## Prerequisite